KobaKhit/EulerPrimalityTest/README.md

-JacobiSymbol and JacobiSymbol1 are two different ways of computing the [Jacobi symbol](http://en.wikipedia.org/wiki/Jacobi_symbol) in javascript.
+JacobiSymbol.js and JacobiSymbol1.js are two different ways of computing the [Jacobi symbol](http://en.wikipedia.org/wiki/Jacobi_symbol) in javascript.

 JacobiSymbol code was developed by Fred Richman.
 I retrieved and modified the code from: http://math.fau.edu/richman/